1999 Indonesia Open (badminton)

 The 1999 Indonesia Open in badminton was held in Denpasar, Bali, from August 31 to September 5, 1999.
 It was a four-star tournament and the prize money was US$120,000.
+In men's singles, Taufik Hidayat captured his first Indonesia Open title at the age of 18.
+This victory made him the youngest player to win the tournament and was the first of his six total titles.